yizhuoyang/html_test/get_started/installation/windows.md

 ### Python
 {: #windows-python}

-Currently, PyPose on Windows only supports Python 3.7 and beyond; Python 2.x is not supported.
+Currently, pysensing on Windows only supports Python 3.7 and beyond; Python 2.x is not supported.

 As it is not installed by default on Windows, there are multiple ways to install Python: